Bibio articulatus

 Bibio articulatus is a species of march fly in the family Bibionidae.
 Its distinctive features are its dark exoskeleton that varies from black to a deep red, and red/orange legs.

+Description

+B. articulatus wingspan is on average ~6 mm.
+Their femora and tibiae are both colored orange or red, with both inner and outer foretibial spurs the same length, and the foretibia colored brown.
+Their bodies are black with females having a colored thorax.
+They have lightly colored posterior wing veins compared to other species.

 Range

 Bibio articulatus is most commonly found in the United States, east of the Rocky Mountains, all the way to the coast.

 Habitat

 Bibio articulatus can be found usually in rotting trees, or eating the leaves of plants without causing significant damage.
 It is also found in loose soil during its reproductive cycles.

 Sexual dimorphism

 The sexual dimorphism in Bibio articulatus is mainly limited to eye size and body size, but has a few other varying traits.
 Male red-legged March flies have eye formations that are dramatically larger and take up most of the head, while females have small eyes that sit on the side of the head; although females are often larger in size than males.
-Also, females will typically have more red midsections, while males will have more black, and occasionally males will have more clear wings.
+Also, females will always have a red thorax and coxae, while males will have black.
+Males also will have clear wings, while females will have darker shades of black or yellow.